dk949/searocket/README.md

     * Is there a background job running
   * `took`
     * How long did the previous command take
-  * `timing`
-    * Total execution time for the prompt.
-    * For debug only
-  * `nogc`
-    * Do not collect memory
-    * I was unable to measure any performance difference when using this option
 * `INTEGRATIONS`
   * `bun`
   * `d`